Level 3 Leadership Training

 How much does it cost?

-Forest School Leader Level 3 Training costs between £850 and £1000 per person, (dependant on geography).
+Forest School Leader Level 3 Training costs between £900 per person.
 This covers all training days, observation assessment, portfolio marking and certification.
-This also covers phone and e-mail support.
+This also covers tutor support.

 If you live a long way from our training base in South Northamptonshire, let us know when you book, as there may be a small additional charge to cover travel costs.